Thatching Tools & Equipment

 When it comes to awkward sections of roof, for example around windows and valleys, the reed thatcher often needs a smaller tool, to drive in the thatch.
 These are usually scaled down versions of the standard legget.
 A design imported from Holland is also used… A conical tapering shape with holes drilled in the face, known as a Dutchman.

 A basic Legget design.
 The angled handle keep the hands clear of the roof surface.
 Notches in the handle, marking 15 and 18 inches (375mm and 450mm) of length, act as a measure; when setting an eaves out, over a wall or gable end.
 On the right the grooved wooden face of a combed wheat reed legget.
 And the metal edged, water reed version.
-With horseshoe nail heads to do the driving..
+With raised horseshoe nail heads instead of a grooved surface…

 Variation… The 1930’s Devon thatcher shown opposite, has the grooves on his legget set at an angle.
 The tool is known as a bat hereabouts, whether the groves are straight or angled.
 The theory behind having angled groves is that the thatcher can drive the coatwork into place, whilst looking over the work from above; helping to keep a better shape.
 Instead of having to be level with the new work, with a straight grooved tool.
 The thatcher is in the process of knocking in the spars, holding the last course of thatch, with the edge of his bat.